 Kreuzberg

-There are a lot of things that make Kreuzberg one of the best neighborhoods to stay in Berlin, Germany.
-It is a neighborhood pulsating with youth, energy, street art, alternative lifestyle and great nightlife.
+There are a lot of things that make Kreuzberg one of the best neighbourhoods to stay in Berlin, Germany.
+It is a neighbourhood pulsating with youth, energy, street art, alternative lifestyle and great nightlife.
 If you like nightlife, Kreuzberg is the best place to stay in Berlin.
 The clubs and bars here are second to none.

 This area is also known for its popularity with artists and expats who live just across the river in the Friedrichshain neighbourhood.

-Kreuzberg is also the coolest place to stay in Berlin for eco-conscious travelers.
+Kreuzberg is also the coolest place to stay in Berlin for eco-conscious travellers.
 Since there are lots of eco-conscious shops, cafes, and restaurants dotting the area.
-There is even a “Green Berlin Tour” which takes guests through the diverse mix of ecocentric shops in the Kreuzberg area.
+There is even a “Green Berlin Tour,” which takes guests through the diverse mix of ecocentric shops in the Kreuzberg area.

 where to stay in berlin